-- Returned to Good Standing if the student has met the conditions of the probation semester and earned sufficient quality points - 2.
-Continued on Academic Probation if the student has met the conditions of the probation semester, but has not earned sufficient quality points to regain Good Standing.
+- Returned to Good Standing if the student has met the conditions of the probation semester and earned sufficient quality points, or - Continued on Academic Probation if the student has met the conditions of the probation semester, but has not earned sufficient quality points to regain Good Standing.
 In such case, the student will be allowed to continue in college, but only on continued Academic Probation.
-If Good Standing is not regained at the end of the second semester of Academic Probation, the student will be placed on Academic Suspension or - Placed on Academic Suspension if the student has not met the conditions of the first probation semester.
-(See Academic Suspension)

-The student will be notified of such status by a letter from the Registrar.
+If Good Standing is not regained at the end of the second semester of Academic Probation, the student will be placed on Academic Suspension if the student has not met the conditions of the first probation semester.
+(See Academic Suspension) The student will be notified of such status by a letter from the Dean of Enrollment Services.